cedricwalter/cedricwalter.github.io/_posts/2009-01-08-waltercedric-com-popularity-grow-in-china.md

 Joomla work: a lot of project, at joomla extension (<http://extensions.joomla.org>) my developer name is cedric\_walter

-**-&gt; #Joomla!
+**-> #Joomla!
 1.0 projects owner** all are more now in maintenance mode, as I am adding new features in #Joomla!
 1.5 native versions only, but most of them, if not all, work in legacy mode.

 - com\_akoBookPlus a guest book
 - com\_akoCommentPlus commenting system with anti spammer protection